CCM Exam Overview

 If CCMC confirms you are eligible to take the examination, you will be emailed your Authorization to Test (ATT).
 Once you receive this, you can go to your application dashboard, where you will find all the details and information you need about exam sites and scheduling, including: • The contact information for Prometric. • Details and instructions on how to schedule your examination date with Prometric.
 (Prometric is the testing center used by CCMC to administer the CCM exam)

 I recommend scheduling your exam as soon as you get your ATT so that you can choose at test date and time most convenient to you, as some centers fill up quickly.
 Denied applicants will receive an explanation of the decision along with information on appealing the decision.
 The appeal must be made online by the deadline posted on your dashboard.

 What Happens After I Take the Exam?

-Each individual who takes the exam is provided an immediate pass/fail notification (except for the test in August 2016), which displays on the computer screen, and is available to print before the candidate leaves the testing center.
+Each individual who takes the exam is provided an immediate pass/fail notification, which displays on the computer screen, and is available to print before the candidate leaves the testing center.
 This score is considered 99% accurate and is your immediate pass/fail result.
 Candidates should check their “My CCM Dashboard” at www.ccmcertification.org for the final pass/not-pass notification.
 Those individuals who pass the exam will be asked to wait until receiving their official CCM certificate via mail before using the CCM credential.